abhimanyusirohi/ThumbFish/README.md

 License
 =========

-ThumbFish is license under MIT License.
+ThumbFish is licensed under the MIT License.
 See license.txt for details.